Vindexus/HeresyWorld/missions.md

   - **Setbacks**: off-screen responses that the opposition can take in response to either character actions or bad rolls.

 More sections can be added as needed, such as enemies, items, locations, custom moves, etc.

+## Briefing
+The briefing is a short description of what the Inquisition knows about the mission, and what they’re passing on to the players.
+The first thing you write for a mission should be the briefing, then expand from there.
+This can be as long as you want, but you should save some of the details to be Revelations.
+Feel free to *leave blanks* as per the GM principles.

+### Example Briefing
+*Rumors have reached the Inquisition of cursed xeno technology being used in a series of gang wars happening in a hive city on ___________.
+The Inquisition would like for you to investigate the legitimacy of these rumors and, if they prove true, the source of these weapons.
+The source must be eliminated and the weapons must be either confiscated or destroyed.*

+## Revelations
+Revelations are pieces of information that the Acolytes can learn throughout the course of the mission, or before embarking on it.
+Leave as many blanks as you want here, they’re things you can find out as you play, or things you can ask the players directly.
+For example: “You open up the dusty crate and find what are clearly xeno weapons.
+Arbitrator, you recognize their origin.
+What species created these weapons?”
+Alternatively you could simply tell them they found xenos weapons and see if they decide to Spout Lore.

+Revelations should have a relevant thread to pull on.
+If you reveal a name, you should reveal a place, or known associates, or past dealings.
+A revelation shouldn’t be a dead end, it should give players a path to follow if they so wish.
+Some revelations might not have this, for example “the cultists worship Tzeentch” is an important piece of information but it doesn’t have a clear path to take.

+Revelations are slightly different than clues, as they shouldn’t dictate how the players learn something, just what they learn.
+Good revelation: “the locker where the weapons were found is owned by Gaius Finri.”
+Bad revelation: “the name Gaisu Finri is found written on the locker where the weapons were found.”
+The information you gain is the same, but the second limits how you as a GM can deliver that information.

+Revelations are listed in a logical order that they might be learned, but they don’t need to be revealed in that order.
+As the characters learn pieces of information, fill in any blanks you have and check them off.

+### Example Revelations
+[\___] *The weapons are all different sizes and makes, but they share the same xenos origin: ________.*

+[\___] *Both gangs are buying the weapons from the same source, a man named _________ who is said to hang out in a bar called The Holy Bolter.*

+[\___] *A high ranking member of the Imperial Guard, __________, has been smuggling in weapons from a distant war.
+This officer is a member of the noble House Vulgahr.*